esek/evote/README.md

   (Guides can be found on the internet.
 For example: https://secure.php.net/manual/en/install.php)

   Down below is a example of the configuration file for E-vote for Nginx.

+  __Note: Your website must use a proper SSL-certificate to provide proper encryption, otherwise E-vote will _not_ be secure. _Let's Encrypt_ provide free certification and is a good alternative.__
   ```
   server {
         listen   80;